-Are you planning a Thanksgiving menu?
-This week we'll be suggesting a few of the feast-worthy garden-to-table recipes from the past year:
+Are you planning a holiday menu?
+This week we’ll be suggesting a few of the feast-worthy garden-to-table recipes from the past year:

 Some people might dream of pumpkins that turn into carriages, but on chilly October nights I dream of pumpkins that turn into soups.
 The pumpkin mania at this time of year can go a bit far.
 Between pumpkin-flavored coffee drinks and pumpkin cookies, we’re in the throes of full-on pumpkin overload.
 But a humble pumpkin soup is so warming and nutritive that it makes me forget my boredom with all of the other pumpkin treats.
 Paired with a crusty bread and bright green salad, it’s the centerpiece of one of my favorite autumn meals.

 Charleston-based photographer and regular Gardenista contributor Olivia Rae James agrees.
 She shared this recipe for a pumpkin soup that uses coconut milk and cayenne pepper for an unexpected twist.
 Nothing saccharine about this pumpkin recipe.

 Would you like us to send you a new recipe every Friday?
 Subscribe to our Gardenista Daily email.)

 Above: Not all pumpkins are alike.
 Making a delicious pumpkin soup is 90 percent about the pumpkin that you choose.
 Pie pumpkins, though serviceable in a pie that’s filled with cream and eggs and loads of sweeteners, will likely dissappoint in a pumpkin soup.
 The flavor is bland and luckluster.
 Olivia chose the small Red Kuri pumpkin for this soup.
 The pumpkin has a mild, nutty flavor and smooth flesh that make it perfect for blending into soups.

 Above: She coated pumpkin cubes with sea salt, black pepper, nutmeg, and cayenne for kick.